The World Won't Stay Still: Programmable Evolution for Agent Benchmarks: ProEvolve: Programmable Evolution for Agent Benchmarks

 yielding a sequence of structured expansions $\mathcal{A}_0 \rightarrow \mathcal{A}_1 \rightarrow \cdots \rightarrow \mathcal{A}_T$. \end{itemize}

-\textbf{Sandbox Output}.
-Each task instance $\tau$ produces a self-contained sandbox comprising: (1) an initial state $\mathcal{S}_0$ that materializes prerequisite entities and their cross-references as dictated by $\mathcal{G}_\tau$; (2) state-wise instructions $\{(u_t^\star, \mathcal{Y}_t^\star)\}_{t=1}^{T}$ pairing user utterances with graph-derived success criteria; and (3) a reference trajectory recording oracle actions and subgraph expansions (Eqs.~\ref{eq:kt_update}--~\ref{eq:At_expand_taskgen}).
-Because the graph formalism comprehensively captures dependencies and relationships among environment elements, sandboxes can be synthesized for arbitrary scenarios under any evolved environment, enabling controlled and diverse evaluation without manual curation.
+\paragraph{Sandbox output.} Each task instance $\tau$ produces a version-specific sandbox containing: (1) an initial state $\mathcal{S}_0$ with materialized prerequisite entities and cross-references; (2) state-wise user instructions $\{u_t^\star\}_{t=1}^T$ paired with graph-derived success criteria $\{\mathcal{Y}_t^\star\}_{t=1}^T$; and (3) a reference graph trajectory recording oracle actions, activated nodes and edges, and context expansions.
+Since all components are derived from $\mathcal{G}_\tau \subseteq \mathcal{G}^{(k)}$, each sandbox remains grounded in the capabilities, constraints, and reachable information of its corresponding environment version.